Om-Thorat/Defer/README.md

 Just one click and all your windows go poof 🪄 and another click to restore them all back to the exact state they were in 🎉

+Features ⚡

+* Close and restore apps in one click 🖱️
+* Save resources by suspending app processes 🪄
+* Save your battery 🔋
+* Set an auto restore timer ⏱️

 Need a video demo? [here you go](https://www.youtube.com/watch?v=DfeY7PConZo&ab_channel=OmThorat)

 If that sounds appealing download the installer from [here!](https://github.com/Om-Thorat/Defer/releases/)